andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

 - Download [this notebook](https://raw.githubusercontent.com/andreas-wilm/microsoft-roadshow-hongkong-09-2019/master/automl-on-variants.ipynb)  to your local computer
 - In your Jupyter server, click on "Upload", select the just downloaded file and click "Upload" again Click on the ipynb file to open it
-- Now walk through all cells, by selecting them one after the other and clickin "Run" or hitting "Shift-Enter", per cell
+- Now walk through all cells, by selecting them one after the other and clicking "Run" or hitting "Shift-Enter", per cell
 - Take note of the comments in the notebook and the generated output.
 Also note that the notebook depends on one interactive login, which requires your attention.

 At the end, you should be able to answer what the most likely disease causing factors were.